Discovering gravitational waveform distortions from lensing: A deep dive into GW231123

 Importantly, the significance of lensing waveform distortions can increase in different scenarios.
 In particular, for strong lensing, if repeated copies of the same signal are identified, and some of them display additional waveform modifications, those will be less likely to be mimicked by other effects.
 This scenario is expected when there are populations of microlenses~\cite{Diego:2019lcd,Mishra:2023ddt} or compact dark matter subhalos near critical curves~\cite{Vujeva:2025nwg}.

 \lettersection{Conclusion} The discovery of lensed \glspl{GW} will be groundbreaking, and as such, it requires extraordinary evidence.
-Due to the long wavelengths of \glspl{GW}, the effect of lensing can be imprinted in characteristic waveform distortions.
+Because of the long wavelengths of \glspl{GW}, the effect of lensing can be imprinted in characteristic waveform distortions.
 Those distortions with respect to the fiducial waveform models can be singled out using Bayesian model comparison.
-However, current lensed parameter estimation methods are computationally too costly to assess the false alarm probability of interesting candidates to the required statistical significance.
+However, current lensed parameter estimation methods are computationally too costly to assess the false-alarm probability of interesting candidates to the required statistical significance.

-Taking advantage of recent advances in \gls{GW} parameter estimation using deep learning with \dingo{}~\cite{Green:2020dnx,Green:2020hst,Dax:2021tsq}, we develop \dingolensing{} to accelerate inferences for lensing by orders of magnitude.
-We exploit \dingolensing{} to thoroughly reanalyze GW231123, the highest ranked lensed candidate to date.
-However, we find that the false alarm probability of the apparent support for lensing is around $\Xsigma\sigma$, and could be explained by the self-similarity of the signal.
-Other potential sources of false evidence of lensing include waveform systematics and non-stationary noise features~\cite{GWTC4_lensing}.
-That said, these would only increase the false alarm probability for the support.
-Our method thus gives us the upper bound on the statistical significance in this scenario.
+Taking advantage of recent advances in \gls{GW} parameter estimation using deep learning with \dingo{}~\cite{Green:2020dnx,Green:2020hst,Dax:2021tsq}, we exploit \dingolensing{}~\cite{Chan:2025pdf} to thoroughly reanalyze GW231123, the highest ranked lensed candidate to date.
+We find that the event cannot be claimed as lensed: the false-alarm probability of the apparent support for lensing is bounded below $\Xsigma\sigma$, and could be explained by the self-similarity of the signal.
+We show that simulating signals with different waveform approximants only lowers the significance, highlighting the relevance of waveform systematics.

 We demonstrate that \dingolensing{} is able to efficiently assess the statistical significance of lensed candidates by analyzing large sets of (non)lensed events, a necessary step for the discovery of lensed \glspl{GW}.
 Our work also opens the door to rapid identification of lensed candidates for electromagnetic follow-up.
-This is particularly relevant for the science of multi-messenger lensing with binary neutron stars~\cite{Smith:2025axx}.
+This is particularly relevant for the science of multimessenger lensing with binary neutron stars~\cite{Smith:2025axx}.

-Although we have focused our analyses on searching for lensed signals, the methods and strategies presented here are equally applicable to the identification of waveform modifications from other scenarios, e.g. modified gravity or environmental effects.
+Although we have focused our analyses on searching for lensed signals, the methods and strategies presented here are equally applicable to the identification of waveform modifications from other scenarios, e.g. modified gravity environmental effects or overlapping signals.
 Our results demonstrate that deep-learning accelerated analysis will play a key role in the discovery of new phenomena in \gls{GW} astronomy.

 \emph{Data availability}.---\dingolensing{} is available on GitHub~\cite{Note11}.
 The neural networks used in this work will be made public upon publication.